aichingm/pam_unix_others/README.md

 ### State of development

-So far the module is buildable, installable and runable but works exactly like pam_unix's authenticate method.
+~So far the module is buildable, installable and runable but works exactly like pam_unix's authenticate method.~ The module and the helper work as intended.
+The calling process has to be in the group `ca_pou` (unless otherwise configured) and the user which shall be authenticated has to  be in the group `allow_pou` (unless otherwise configured).

 ### A shared code base